-\ Surge heights represent the maximum values from selected SLOSH MOMs
+Based on the category of storm on the Saffir-Simpson Hurricane Wind Scale Surge heights represent the maximum values from SLOSH MOMs

-C. Creation of Surge Depth Zones
+C. Creation of Storm Tide Zones

-The maps in this atlas depict SLOSH-modeled depth of surge and extent of flood inundation for hurricanes of five different intensities.
-As indicate above, the surge depth was modeled using the Maximum of Maximums (MOMs) representing the potential flooding from the five categories of storm intensity of the Saffir/Simpson Hurricane Wind Scale.
+The maps in this atlas depict SLOSH-modeled heights of storm tide and extent of flood inundation for hurricanes of five different intensities.
+As indicate above, the storm tide was modeled using the Maximum of Maximums (MOMs) representing the potential flooding from the five categories of storm intensity of the Saffir/Simpson Hurricane Wind Scale.

-1. Determining Surge Depth Height and Flooding Depth
+1. Determining Storm Tide Height and Flooding Depth

-SLOSH and SLOSH-related products reference surge heights relative to the model vertical datum, NAVD88.
-In order to determine the inundation depth of surge flooding at a particular location the ground elevation (relative to NAVD88) at that location must be subtracted from the potential surge height. elevation, or water height, is the output of the SLOSH model.
-The maximum surge height is computed at each SLOSH grid point.
-Within the SLOSH model an average elevation is assumed within each grid square.
-Height of water above terrain was not calculated using the
+SLOSH and SLOSH-related products reference storm tide heights relative to the model vertical datum, NAVD88.
+In order to determine the inundation depth of surge flooding at a particular location the ground elevation (relative to NAVD88) at that location must be subtracted from the potential surge height.2 Surge elevation, or water height, is the output of the SLOSH model.
+At each SLOSH grid point, the maximum surge height is computed at that point.